Oyinna/book_recommendation/README.md

 4. It recommends exactly 20 books to users.
 6. Users can give feedback of either “Liked The book”, “Disliked The book” or “Not Interested” on every book recommended to them.
 ## Tools
-•	Framework: Node/Express
+*	Framework: Node/Express
-•	Linting Library: ESLint
+*	Linting Library: ESLint
-•	Style Guide: Airbnb
+*	Style Guide: Airbnb
-•	Database: Postgresql
+*	Database: Postgresql
-•	Testing Framework: Mocha
+*	Testing Framework: Mocha

 ## Installation
-Requires Node js, Version 8 or higher
+* Requires Node js, Version 8 or higher and posgresql
-Then clone the repository or download and uncompress: git clone https://github.com/Oyinna/book_recommendation.git Start the App by running: npm install npm start
+* Then clone the repository or download and uncompress: git clone https://github.com/Oyinna/book_recommendation.git
+* Start the App by running:
+    * npm install to install all the dependencies

+    * npx sequelize-cli db:migrate to migrate the database tables

+    * npm start to start the server